Bronya-Rand/Prom-Spec-V3/Concept.md

 ## Embedding Methods
 Prom V3 may be embedded using traditional V2 embedding methods via a PNG/APNG or JSON file.
 I cannot guarantee if Prom V3 can work under a CharX (.charx) file type.

+## Macro Requirements
+Applications using Prom V3 must support {{getvar}} and {{setvar}} macros to make and get contents from specific areas.
+This is primarily done to store scenario data but can store any data whatsoever by the creator of the card.

 ## CharacterCard Object
 ```ts